angelkrustev1/messangerplus_application/README.md

 ### Step 3: Use the appropriate messages url for running the app localy
 This is something rather specific for this application and what you need to to do is to go in the `chats.js` file, the path for the file is `static/javascript/chats.js`.
-In the file you will see a comment expaining that shows what value should be assigned to the `mesesages url` when running the application locally.
+In the file you will see a comment expaining what value should be assigned to the `mesesages url` when running the application locally.

 ### Step 4: Apply Database Migrations